AstraBert/hophop-science/_posts/2024-05-18-What-is-going-on-with-AlphaFold3.md

 ### 0. Let's introduce some terminology
 #### 0a.
 For the Biologists
-* **Machine Learning**: Machine Learning is the process with which computers *learn* to abstract from some data they have not based on some human-made instructions, but on advanced statistical and mathematical models
+* **Machine Learning**: Machine Learning is the process with which computers *learn* to abstract from some data they have not based on human-made instructions, but on advanced statistical and mathematical models
 * **Deep Learning**: Deep Learning is a Machine Learning framework which is prominently designed on Neural Networks and uses a brain-like architecture to learn.
 * **Neural Network**: A Neural Network is somewhat like a network of neurons in the brain, even though much more simpler: in this sense, there are several checkpoints (the neurons), connected with one another, that receive and pass the information if they reach an activation threshold, exactly as it happens with the action potential of a real neural cell.

 #### 0b.
 For the AI Scientists
 * **Protein**: Proteins are biomolecules of varying size, made up by little building blocks known as amino acids.
 They are the _factotum_ of a cell: if you are to imagine a cell as a city, proteins actually represent the transportation system, the communication web, the police, the factory workers...
 A protein has a primary (flat chain), secondary (mostly 3D but sparse) and tertiary (3D and ordered) structure.
-* **Ligand**: A ligand is something that _binds_ something else: in the context of proteins, it can be an neuro-hormonal signal (like adrenaline) that binds with its receptor.
+* **Ligand**: A ligand is something that _binds_ something else: in the context of proteins, it can be a neuro-hormonal signal (like adrenaline) that binds its receptor.
 * **Nucleic Acids**: Nucleic acids (DNA and RNA) are the biomolecules that contain the information about the living system: they are written in a universal language, defined by their building blocks (the nucleotides), and they can be translated into proteins.
 Thinking of the city example we made before, they could be represented as the Administration Service of it.
 Nucleic acids often interact with proteins.

 ### 1. The diffusion architecture
 For *diffusion* we mean that application of generative AI that is able to create images from a text prompt.
-The idea behind diffusion is perfectly suitable for the problem of protein structure prediction, as it is a text-based task: indeed, even though the 3D structure of a protein could see completely unrelated to its 1D amino-acidic chain, there is actually a stronger link than anyone could think of.
+The idea behind diffusion is perfectly suitable for the problem of protein structure prediction, as it is a text-based task: indeed, even though the 3D structure of a protein could seem completely unrelated to its 1D amino-acidic chain, there is actually a stronger link than anyone could think of.
 At the end of the day, indeed, all of the 3D interactions among amino-acids are already defined by their order in the primary chain.

-The diffusion architecture in AlphaFold3 receives raw atom coordinates, meaning that, after the first prediction steps coming from set of neural networks blocks (similar but not equal to those of AlphaFold2), the model is able to turn a "fuzzy" image, with lots of positional and stereochemical noise, to a well-defined and sharp structure.
+The diffusion architecture in AlphaFold3 receives raw atom coordinates, meaning that, after the first prediction steps coming from a set of neural networks blocks (similar but not equal to those of AlphaFold2), the model is able to turn a "fuzzy" image, with lots of positional and stereochemical noise, to a well-defined and sharp structure.
 The big advantage of the diffusion model is that it is able to predict the local structure even if the upstream network is not sure about the correct amino-acidic coordinates: this is achieved thanks to the generative process, which is able to produce a distribution of answers that capture most of the possible variability in the protein structure.

 As every generative model, also AlphaFold3 diffusion one is prone to hallucination: this is particularly true when it comes to unstructured regions of a protein (that lack a defined and stable tertiary structure), and the AlphaFold3 diffusion blocks are trained in such a way that, in those regions, they produce randomly coiled chains of amino-acids, as done by AlphaFold-Multimeter v2.3 (which generated the images used for hallucination correction training).